TeriAnn's Guide to Aladdin and other brands of kerosene Mantle Lamps

 Insect screens cover the top of the chimney and protect the mantle from damage by flying insects that are attracted to light or flies when the lamp is not lit.

 The earliest reference I have found for the bug screen is in a September 1916 wholesale price listing.
-This implies that the bug screen was introduced during the last year the model 6 lamp was offered for sale in the US (undated, uninsulated burner).
-There were at least 2 versions of the bug screen, one with vertical slots in the bottom ring and one without.
-The one with slots (shown here) seems to be the later version.
+This implies that the bug screen may have been introduced during the last year the model 6 lamp was offered for sale if not earlier during model six production.
+There were at least 2 versions of the early bug screen, one with vertical slots in the bottom ring and one without.
+The one with slots (shown here) seems to be the later version .

 The insect screen with the downward pointing fingers appears to have been introduced in 1928 along with the model 12 lamps.
 This insect screen appears on the 1944 price list but not the 1945 price list, implying that production was ceased to conserve brass for the war effort during late 1944 & 1945.
 Actual production might have stopped earlier during the war and they may have just had an already built stock to sell during the war.

-This is the earliest version of the bug screen introduced in 1916 during the last year of model 6 production.
+This is the earliest version of the bug screen introduced during model 6 production.
 This is the screen that was available for model 7 & 8 production.
+Note that the base ring is not expandable.

-Slits in the base were added to make it easier to fit bug screens to the chimney.
+Aladdin chimneys were made from different molds each with slightly minor different dimensions sometimes making the early bug screen a tight fit.
+Slits in the base were added to make it easier to fit bug screens to the different chimneys.
 This version was likely available during models 9, 10, and 11 production.
-What was included on a new lamp depended upon stock on hand at the factory when the changeover occurred and what was on the dealers shelf at time of purchase.
+What was included on a new lamp depended upon stock on hand at the factory, when the changeover occurred, and what was on the dealers shelf at time of purchase.
 So design changeovers are not exact.

 Model 12 insect screen left, model 23 insect screen right